Internal vs External Recruitment: A Guide for Small Businesses

-To find the best candidates for your company’s open roles, you can look internally or externally.
-Internal recruiting is when you fill an open position from within your current bank of employees—by promotion or transfer—while external recruiting entails posting job ads to hire a candidate that does not currently work for your company.
+To find the best candidates for your company’s open roles, you should evaluate internal vs external recruitment.
+Internal recruiting is when you fill an open position from within your current bank of employees by promotion or transfer.
+External recruiting entails posting job ads to hire a candidate that does not currently work for your company.

-If you find that you are unable to recruit from within, consider using an external recruiting source, like ZipRecruiter, to help you find your next top candidate.
+When looking for your next hire, if you find that you are unable to recruit from within, consider an external recruiting source like ZipRecruiter.
 With ZipRecruiter, you can follow your candidates through the entire hiring process—from applicant tracking to interviewing—starting at $16 per job post per day.
 Start now with a free trial, plus get an Exclusive Free Highlight Enhancement ($60 value) to help your posts stand out.

 Internal Recruiting

-Internal recruiting can have several advantages.
-You already know the person’s work ethic and that they fit in with your company culture.
-They’re familiar with your company policies and will require less training on processes typically covered in new hire onboarding.
+Internal recruiting involves looking at the employees that currently work for you and seeing where you can move or promote them into a position you are trying to fill.
+This generally works because you already know the person’s work ethic and that they fit in with your company culture.
+Additionally, they’re familiar with your company policies and will require less training on processes typically covered in new hire onboarding.

 PROS | CONS |